LEGO/woof/docs/README.md

 # Can I use SLF4J?

 Yes, you can.
-I don't think you should, but you can!
-Note, however, that not everything can be implemented perfectly against the slf4j-api, e.g. the filtering functionality in `woof` is much more flexible and thus does not map directly to `isDebugEnabled` since woof-filters are not limited to log level.
+I don't think you should (for new projects), but you can use it for interop with existing SLF4J programs!
+Note, however, that not everything can be implemented perfectly against the
+`SLF4J` API, e.g. the filtering functionality in `woof` is much more flexible and thus does not map directly to, e.g., `isDebugEnabled`.

+> NOTE: This is about implementing the `SLF4J` API for `woof`, **not** about sending `woof` logs INTO existing SLF4J implementations

+Consider this program which logs using the `SLF4J` API

 ```scala mdoc
 import org.slf4j.LoggerFactory